5 Delightful Gopeshwar Attractions

-Gopeshwar is a largest city in garhwal hills and a municipal borad in chamoli district.and It is the administrative headquarters of the Chamoli District of Uttarakhand in India.
+Gopeshwar Attractions, a largest city in garhwal hills and a municipal borad in chamoli district.and It is the administrative headquarters of the Chamoli District of Uttarakhand in India.
 Located 1300 meters above sea level, it is famous for its weather (pleasant most of the year, but very cold in December and January) and its temples.
+Here are the list of 5 Delightful Gopeshwar Attractions that must not be missed.

 Places to visit in Gopeshwar